peteroupc/html3dutil/tutorials/glmath.md

 * **a&prime;**<sub>_w_</sub> = 0 &#x22c5; **a**<sub>_x_</sub> + 0 &#x22c5; **a**<sub>_y_</sub> + -1 &#x22c5; **a**<sub>_z_</sub> + 0

-The graphics system (outside of this JavaScript library) uses this W component to help achieve the perspective rendering effect.
+<small>The graphics system (outside of this JavaScript library) uses this W component
+to help achieve the perspective rendering effect.
+Assuming the transformed vector is a device coordinate returned by a vertex shader, the system will divide the vector's X, Y, and Z by its W to get the vector's _normalized device coordinates_.</small>

 Related functions: